 UTOBEST Running Vest 5.5L - Budget Friendly

-The UTOBEST running vest is a nice little budget-friendly option for you.
-The vest’s total capacity is 5.5 litres, including the back’s compartment, holding a 1.5L hydration system (not included in the set).
+The UTOBEST running vest is an excellent little budget-friendly option for you.
+The vest’s total capacity is 5.5 litres, including the back compartment, holding a 1.5L hydration system (not included in the set).
 Comes with a whistle at the front and zipper pockets for your keys, money and phone.

 If you choose not to bother with a hydration system, the back compartment has ample space for storing your trail gear.
 Be aware, however, doing so will limit you to the 2 x 350ml flasks, so you’ll only have 700ml of water with you at any one time.